-1.0% of incoming gifts and deposits, plus 1.0% annually of the average daily fund balance, assessed monthly.
-Minimum annual fee is \$100 and can be met through the above fees on gifts and balances.
-(Generally includes non-endowed donor advised funds and "pass through" gifts in any fund.)
+Up to 1.5% of incoming gifts and deposits, plus 1.5% annually of the average daily fund balance, assessed monthly.
+The minimum annual fee is \$100 and can be met through the above fees on gifts and balances.
+(This generally includes "pass through" gifts in any type of fund.)